Ever wondered, "How do I organize my greeting cards?" Here's 5 tips to store your greeting cards like a pro!

 How to Keep Your Greeting Cards Organized

-Technically, this step is totally optional, but if you want to be able to find cards fast (or send your husband or roommate to find a card for you), this will ensure you will get a birthday card instead of a baby card. 🙂 And save you some embarrassment.
+Technically, this step is totally optional, but if you want to be able to find cards fast (or anyone else in your home) dividers are a must!

 Greeting Card Box Sections

 Tip: If you make your own cards, stock up on blank envelopes using a craft store coupon or buy a big box of envelopes from Amazon here.

 To make section dividers, I just used black card stock, cut 5.5"x 8".
 I added some white paper labels.
 Easy peasy.

 There's nothing worse than taking the time to write a hand-written note and then never sending it because you don't have envelopes and stamps accessible.

 So keep envelopes and stamps (and even your favorite pen) in the same greeting card box so you can get everything done at all at once.

 Tip: Many grocery stores and even Costco sells stamps.
 Stock up when you're out and about.

 These are my favorite pens to write greeting cards with.
 They don't smear or bleed through and there is a color for every occasion!